 FAQ

-Can you wear a turtleneck for a passport photo?
+Can you wear a turtleneck in a passport photo?